the-events-calendar/the-events-calendar/readme.txt

 Still not happy?
 Shoot us an email to pro@tri.be or tweet to @moderntribeinc and tell us why.
 We'll do what we can to make it right.

 == Upgrade Notice ==

+= 3.3 =

+There have been a few substantial updates in 3.3.
+Please upgrade with caution.

 = 3.2 =